-This is the purchase of a share which increases the amount owned, but not to 100% (e.g. staircasing from 50% to 75%).
-After intermediate staircasing the owner will still be known as a 'shared owner.'
+This is the purchase of a share that increases the amount owned, but not to 100% (e.g. Staircasing from 50% to 75%).
+After intermediate Staircasing the owner will still be known as a 'shared owner.'

 A valuation is carried out and the price payable for the share is based on the value of the property.
 Once the share has been bought there is a corresponding reduction in the amount of rent paid to the housing association, as you only pay rent on the share you do not own.

 Once the final share has been purchased, the owner will own 100% of the property and will no longer be a shared owner.

 If the property is a house then the former shared owner will become the owner of a freehold property.
 If the property is a flat, it will still be leasehold which means that service charges continue to be payable.

 However, there is no longer any rent to be paid to the housing association, although in some cases you may still need to pay ground rent.
 When you own 100% of the flat, the terms of your lease will change and it will no longer be a 'shared ownership' lease.

 As with intermediate Staircasing, the price paid for buying all shares is based on the current market value of the property assessed by a valuer.